ipspace/blog/content/posts/2023/02/irb-edge-routing.md

 -   Give up and accept that having a redundant solution that is more than 50% loaded doesn't make sense anyway.
 That will make your CFO unhappy, but you might still have a running network after one of the devices fails during the peak traffic period.

 [^FWC]: One of my customers managed to (consistently) crash a firewall from a major vendor when doing daily backups over the network.

+You'll find more details in the [VRRP, Anycasts, Fabrics and Optimal Forwarding](/2013/06/vrrp-anycasts-fabrics-and-optimal.html) blog post.

 ### What's Next?